HenrikBengtsson/future.BatchJobs/README.md

 [1] 5.85
 ```

-whereas the follwing _asynchroneous_ evaluation will only take
+whereas the follwing _asynchroneous_ evaluation only takes
-approximately 5 seconds to compute:
+approximately 5 seconds to complete:

 ```r
 > library(async)